SolinSM/HR-Department/README.md

 This is project creates for master course using 12-factors in PHP

-You can find our project in folder called "SES-HR-Department" And in folder called "related_files" you can find ( MySQL Database , Postman json file )
+You can find our project in folder called "SES-HR-Department".

+And in folder called "related_files" you can find ( MySQL Database , Postman json file )

 ## Technical used in SES HR Department